aimee-mcneil-melville/ToDo-Full-Stack/packages/art-rover/README.md

     <summary>Adding a new column</summary>
     To update an existing table in a migration we're going to use: `knex.schema.alterTable('artworks', (table) => { ... })`

-    This column should be explicitly related to the gallery table, using `table.foreign('gallery_id').references('galleries.id')`
+    This column should be explicitly related to the gallery table, using `table.integer('gallery_id').references('galleries.id')`

     To add a strategy for what we should do when the gallery that an artwork references is deleted, we can use a trigger on the constraint.
 In this case a good idea is to set the gallery id to `NULL` with `.onDelete('SET NULL')`